 You must incur the project expenditure between the project start and end date for it to be eligible unless stated otherwise.

-You must not commence your project until you execute a grant agreement with the Commonwealth.
+You must not commence your project until you have an executed grant agreement with the Commonwealth.

 5. The assessment criteria